 Andros is the northernmost and second-largest island in the Cyclades.
 Located very close to the mainland, it is full of stunning beaches, green landscapes, picturesque villages and classy vibe.

 Here, you will find information about holidays in Andros: its beaches, sights, cuisine, and villages.
-Check all ferry routes and schedules to Andros and book ferry tickets online at no extra cost on Ferryhopper!
+Check all ferry routes and schedules to Andros and book ferry tickets online with no hidden fees on Ferryhopper!

 Magical sunset in the Chora of Andros